G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 When all the settings are configured, click "Save" —  the schedule will start and the system will start taking snapshots.

-Add multiple snapshot schedules if needed
+## Add multiple snapshot schedules

 You can create multiple schedules for the selected volumes — for example, if you want to receive a snapshot every Monday at 15:22 and every Saturday at 19:00, add a separate Custom schedule for each of them.

 [<img src="https://support.gcore.com/hc/article_attachments/360019892058/mceclip30.png" alt="mceclip30.png" width="415" height="169">](https://support.gcorelabs.com/hc/article_attachments/360019892058/mceclip30.png)

-## How to disable and enable a schedule
+## Disable and enable a schedule

 Once created, each schedule is enabled by default and starts running.
 It gets the status "Active".